Applaud-Technologies/HTD-Data-Course/week-4/Day-5-Friday/student_distribution/README.md

 **All core ETL logic must be implemented by the student.
 All tests are provided and must pass.**

+> **Robust Loading Patterns & Troubleshooting**
+>
+> When loading data into SQL Server, do **not** drop tables that have foreign key constraints (e.g., dimension tables referenced by fact tables).
+Instead, use the following robust pattern:
+> - **Truncate** the target table before loading (e.g., `DELETE FROM <table>`), then use `pandas.DataFrame.to_sql` with `if_exists='append'`.
+> - **Match DataFrame columns to the table schema**: Before loading, filter your DataFrame to only include columns that exist in the target table.
+This avoids errors if your DataFrame has extra fields.
+> - This approach ensures your pipeline is repeatable, robust, and works with star schemas.
+>
+> See the hints in `etl/loaders.py` and the rubric for details.

 ### Step-by-Step Milestones

 1. **Setup & Data Generation**